EstebanM-M/AI-Projects-/final-projects/12-AI-Agents-RAG-LangChain/README.md

-# Fundamentals of AI Agents Using RAG and LangChain
+# Final Project: AI Agents with RAG and LangChain

-This module introduces AI agents using Retrieval-Augmented Generation (RAG) and LangChain.
-Labs include chaining tools, memory, and external API integration for dynamic agent behavior.
+This project builds an AI agent using LangChain and a RAG architecture.
+It combines retrieval systems with LLM prompts to create a context-aware assistant or QA bot.